-The 2020 Notes include embedded derivatives that are required to be bifurcated from the 2020 Notes and accounted for separately as a single, compound embedded derivative instrument under ASC 815, Derivatives (2020 Notes derivative liability).
-We determined that the share settled redemption in the case of a financing or an IPO discussed above represents an embedded derivative that is not clearly and closely related to the debt host and have accounted for these settlement alternatives as separate embedded derivative liability.
-The fair value of the 2020 derivative liability of \$3.9 million was recorded on the issuance date of the 2020 Notes resulting in a debt discount, which is reported as a direct deduction from the face amount of the 2020 Notes.
-The 2020 derivative liability is remeasured to its fair value at the end of each reporting period and any change in fair value is recognized in other income (expense), net in the statements of operations and comprehensive loss.
-The fair value of the 2020 derivative liability upon the effectiveness of the IPO was recognized in the consolidated statements of operations and comprehensive loss and the derivative liability was extinguished.
+The 2020 Notes included embedded derivatives that were required to be bifurcated from the 2020 Notes and accounted for separately as a single, compound embedded derivative instrument under ASC 815, Derivatives ("2020 Notes derivative liability").
+The Company determined that a share settled redemption in the case of a financing or an IPO as described in the 2020 Notes represented an embedded derivative that was not clearly and closely related to the debt host and had accounted for these settlement alternatives as separate embedded derivative liability.
+The fair value of the 2020 Notes derivative liability of \$3.9 million was recorded on the issuance date of the 2020 Notes resulting in a debt discount, which was reported as a direct deduction from the face amount of the 2020 Notes.
+The 2020 Notes derivative liability was remeasured to its fair value at the end of each reporting period and any change in fair value is recognized in other income (expense), net in the statements of operations and comprehensive loss (Note 4).
+The change in fair value of \$3.9 million during the year ended December 31, 2020 was recorded as a component of other income (expense), net in the consolidated statements of operations and comprehensive loss.